vmware/powershell-module-for-vmware-cloud-foundation-instance-recovery/README.md

 ## Support

-This module is community-driven and maintained by the project contributors.
-It is not officially supported by Broadcom Support but thrives on collaboration and input from its users.
+This module is supported by Broadcom.

 Use the GitHub [issues][gh-issues] to report bugs or suggest features and enhancements.
 Issues are monitored by the maintainers and are prioritized based on criticality and community [reactions][gh-reactions].